On Losing Keys

 Steiner thinks that putting your keys in a consistent spot is exactly the wrong tactic.
 Instead, you should put them down deliberately in a different spot each time.

 If you were unusually weak, and couldn’t pick up even light weights, would you have all the heavy things in your house removed?
 Wouldn’t it make more sense to practice lifting weights, so that you could grow stronger?
-Similarly, if you are shy around women, does it make sense to avoid women your whole life?
-(I’m not asking if people do this — of course they do! — I’m asking if it’s the best, rational course.)
+Similarly, if you are shy around other people, does it make sense to avoid people your whole life?
 No!
-The answer is to spend more time around women, getting to know them and their odd ways, so that you can be comfortable around them.
+The answer is to spend more time around people, getting to know them and their odd ways, so that you can be comfortable around them.
 (It is possible!
 I’ve done it myself.)

 Similarly, forgetfulness is not cured by having fewer things to forget.
 It is better to train yourself not to be forgetful.
 Steiner suggests carefully and consciously placing your keys in a different place every day.
 As you do so, make a picture in your mind of the area where you place them, or associate the place with words or sounds.
 The first couple of times you do this, you may fail utterly, and find yourself desperately searching throughout the house.
 But before long, you’ll get the hang of it, and you’ll never forget where you left your keys again.